-In my role as a Research Actuary, I am often asked to perform mortality experience studies using the SOA 2001 Valuation Basic Tables (VBT) as an expected basis.
-I never gave this much thought until a question arose about the possibility that a fair amount of anti-selective policyholder behavior may be embedded into the slope of this table.
+A Research Actuary may often be asked to perform mortality experience studies using the SOA 2001 Valuation Basic Tables (VBT) as an expected basis.
+That may never gave cause for much thought until a question arises about the possibility that a fair amount of anti-selective policyholder behavior may be embedded into the slope of this table.
 If true, then trend studies using actual-to-expected (A/E) ratios based upon the VBT may be presenting biased results.
 In this article I demonstrate how much anti-selection could be incorporated into the table by employing a Dukes-MacDonald selective lapsation model.

 Lapse Rates during the 2001 VBT Experience Era

 The 2001 VBT is based upon intercompany mortality experience from 1990 through 1995.
 During that era, lapse rates for both term and permanent business were very high compared to current levels.
 Figure 1 shows the results of a LIMRA 1986-87 Long-Term Ordinary Lapse Survey.
 Today, lapse rates for level term insurance are about one-third of those shown in the figure and about one-half for permanent insurance.
 There is a possibility the slope of the 2001 VBT is overly steep because of the selective lapsation that can occur when lapse rates are inordinately high.
 Current mortality patterns may be flatter than the VBT because lapse rates are much lower today, resulting in less anti-selective behavior on the part of policyholders.

 |Figure 1: Historical 1986-87 Lapse Rates|

 Life YRT Other|